 With his wife and his children’s blessing, Dr. Augros brought his family back to California in 2009.
 “I’m having conversations with students outside of class,” he smiles — a passion he first discovered as a high school senior.
 “This is where I fit.”

-- “The Disparity of Disagreement in Science and Philosophy,” Reading the Cosmos: Science, Nature and Wisdom (Summer 2011, by the American Maritain Association through CUA Press)
+- 2011.
+“The Disparity of Disagreement in Science and Philosophy,” an essay included in Reading the Cosmos: Science, Nature and Wisdom, a volume published by the American Maritain Association through CUA Press.
+Ed.
+Giuseppe Butera.

-- “Understanding Aristotle’s God,” Fideles, journal of philosophy and theology of Redeemer Pacific College, British Columbia (2007, Vol.2, pp. 5-24)
+- “Understanding Aristotle’s God,” in Fideles (Vol.2, pp 5-24, 2007), journal of philosophy and theology of Redeemer Pacific College, British Columbia.

-- “The Order of the Ten Commandments,” Homiletic and Pastoral Review (August-September 2004)
+- “The Order of the Ten Commandments,” in Homiletic and Pastoral Review, 2004, August-September.

-- “Reconciling Science with Natural Philosophy,” The Thomist (January 2004)
+- “Reconciling Science with Natural Philosophy,” in The Thomist, January 2004.